uprm-inso-4101-2021-2022-s1/semester-project-team-13/README.md

 2. Download the latest version of VSCode. -> https://code.visualstudio.com/download
     --- Recommended ---> within VSCode, install Python extensions that help with linting <---
 3. Download and open the repository folder in VSCode.
+4. In the terminal, type pipenv shell.
-4. Open the terminal inside of VSCode, run the command:
+5. Open the terminal inside of VSCode, run the command:
 ![runserver](https://user-images.githubusercontent.com/47163056/134789149-d3c01a17-f852-45ae-af9f-1c1f574b1049.png)
 Running the command should return something similar to:
 ![output](https://user-images.githubusercontent.com/47163056/134789158-436999a1-2550-4ea7-81f9-a63e1de75766.png)